IADBproject/diagnosenet/README.md

 ```

-## DiagnoseNET Cross-Platform Library ##
+## Cross-platform Library ##
-DiagnoseNET is extending TensorFLow library to characterize the deep learning tasks and improve the balance between accuracy and energy-efficient performance.
+DiagnoseNET is extending TensorFLow library to characterize and automate the deep learning workflows to improve the ratio between accuracy and energy-efficient performance.

-It is composed as: one module for write the DNN models integrated with
+It is designed into independent and interchangeable modules, such as; an module for write the DNN models integrated with
-a module to parallel and distributed training over diferent platforms;
-a second model for data and resource manager,
+a module to parallel and distributed training over diferent platforms; a second model for data and resource manager,
 one model for energy-monitoring and other model to collect all the experiments to analyze them as shown in the next schema.

 1. A multi-platform training DNN model: This module integrates a data and resource manager for training the DNN model, over: CPU-GPU desktop machines, on multi-GPU nodes or in the embedded computation cluster of Jetson TX2.